 What is Quick Insights and why use them?

-A Quick Insights is a powerful way of giving access rich data insights to end users from Sally.
-It’s essentially a report tailored to the presentation needs and constraints of Sally channels like Slack.
+A Quick Insights is a powerful way of giving access rich data insights to the end users from Sally.
+It is essentially a report tailored to the presentation needs and constraints of Sally channels like Slack.
 Admins can configure reports as Quick Insights and end-users can use them from Sally for richer data access than possible today.
 For example, Show the list of high priority cases which were flagged at high risk.
 To bridge that gap, Gainsight introduces the Quick Insights feature which helps users access the specific information just by typing ‘Quick Insights’ in the chat window.

 Quick Insights can be created by Admins from Administration > Sally > Quick Insights which is a standard insights builder interface to assist in creating insights.
 For detailed information, refer to the Create Quick Insights section in this article.